run-dong-zhu/Web-Authentication/docs/Requirement-Analysis.md

 Please include a README that documents your application, how to use the API, how to run it locally, dependencies etc.

 You can use Javascript w/ NodeJS, or Go.
 You can choose any relational DB you want (MySQL/Postgres)

+## Analysis

+Based on requirement Analysis, this software can divided into sub-problems below:

+Functional Requirements:
+    1. Allow user to sign in via ogle, Microsoft, Github, etc
+    2. Store user profile in database (whitelist)
+    3. Using JWT for user authentication
+    4. User on whitelist ables to another user on whitelist

+Non-functional Requirements:
+    1. Programming Language: Javascript w/ NodeJS, or Go
+    2. Database Options: MySQL/Postgres